aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/csvdatasource/_index.md

 ---
 title: CsvDataSource
+linktitle: CsvDataSource
 second_title: Aspose.Words for Java API Reference
-description: Provides access to data of a CSV file or stream to be used within a report.
+description: Provides access to data of a CSV file or stream to be used within a report in Java.
 type: docs
 weight: 100
 url: /java/com.aspose.words/csvdatasource/